-- A lack of decisiveness? - Not providing enough direction and letting the group remain adrift? - Delegating without enough structure, support and guidance for the person to be effective? - Avoiding or smoothing over team/interpersonal conflict? - Trying too hard to please everyone?
+- A lack of decisiveness? - Not providing enough direction and letting the group remain adrift? - Avoiding or smoothing over team/interpersonal conflict? - Trying too hard to please everyone?

 Interpersonal

 Interpersonal is a measure of your interpersonal skills.
 It measures the effectiveness with which you listen, engage in conflict and controversy, deal with the feelings of others, and manage your own feelings.